-Tom Woolstencroft enjoyed a successful first season at Saracens, picking up a European, Premiership and Shield medal.
+Tom Woolstencroft enjoyed a successful first season at Saracens, picking up a European, Premiership and Shield medal, and has continued to grow at the club.

 “There is just an aura around the club where everyone wants to be the best.”